 Mrs Margaret Jack

 Margaret joined College Council in 2011.

-Most recently, she was Chief Executive of Guildford Chamber of Commerce and Business Development Manager at Hart Brown Solicitors.
-Margaret is a Trustee of the Guildford Institute and three other charities.
+Most recently, she was chief executive of the Guildford Chamber of Commerce and business development manager at Hart Brown Solicitors.
+Margaret is a trustee of the Guildford Institute and three other charities.